AndreaJens/rakugaki-rumble/README.md

 * 2A: Skyward Scraper (cancels into all Specials, jump cancel on hit, auto-corrects side)
 * j.A: Five Nails Air Slash
 * j.2A: Armor Piercing Panther Kick (universal air spike)
+* 236A: Cheetah Assault (startup is backdash-cancelable, cancels into Jaguar Knee on hit)
+* [236A: Cheetah Spear (followup only, after any normal attack.
+No cancels)]
-* 236A: Cheetah Spear (air ok, the air version cancels into j.2A on hit)
+* j.236A: Air Cheetah Spear (cancels into j.2A on hit)
 * 632A (or 22A): Jaguar Knee (cancels into j.236A on hit)

 #### Rho-Zetta